Corporate Social Responsibility

 This is a collaborative ecosystem aimed at building capacity for social enterprises seeking to enter and grow within corporate supply chains.
 The TRANSFORM Support Hub is the global one-stop online shop for nonfinancial support of social enterprises, bringing together the best offerings available from the public, private, and social sectors to support social entrepreneurs globally.

 The TRANSFORM Support Hub will play a critical role in 5 & 5 by ‘25.
-It will also support other organizations' social procurement commitments, such as Unilever's US$1 billion diverse spend commitment and Google's US$2.5 billion diverse spend commitment, creating and connecting a pipeline of corporate-ready social enterprises to procurement professionals globally.
-The TRANSFORM Support Hub will go beyond achieving social procurement spend targets to help organizations:
+It will also support other organisations' social procurement commitments, such as Unilever's US$1 billion diverse spend commitment and Google's US$2.5 billion diverse spend commitment, creating and connecting a pipeline of corporate-ready social enterprises to procurement professionals globally.
+The TRANSFORM Support Hub will go beyond achieving social procurement spend targets to help organisations:

 - Achieve their ESG goals by engaging employees in what matters most to them

 - Tap into the US$500 billion opportunity for impact and more resilient supply chains across corporations, professionals, social enterprises, and impact investment firms